 There’s more to it, but the message is clear; believe in yourself and work towards something greater.
 There’s obviously things to worry about, but you don’t compromise your beliefs for someone else.
 You move outward and put out energy so others may also see their true potential.
 It’s the only way we can work together to change the world.

 “New Power Generation” features Morris Day on drums, but I suspect this is one of those songs that Sheila E. would’ve questioned where the melody was4.
-The drums are heavy, pounding along like any early-90’s mainstream club or hip hop track, with an accompanying bass line to boot.
-The chorus chants are the main feature to the song, and if you like shouting “We are the new power generation, we’re here to change the world”, then this is the song for you.
-The background vocals and chants, the various guests contributing to said vocals and chants, the low-key rapping/spoken word verses from Prince, and what I swear sounds like a sample from either “Super Freak” or “Can’t Touch This”5 in the form of additional background vocals that slide in at the tail end of the track, all contribute to making a club track that would become the standard 90’s club/poppy hip hop composition for a portion of the decade.
+The drums are heavy, pounding along like any early ’90s mainstream club or hip hop track, with an accompanying bass line to boot.
+The chorus chants are the main feature to the song, and if you like shouting “We are the new power generation, we’re here to change the world,” then this is the song for you.
+The background vocals and chants of various guests, the low-key rapping/spoken word verses from Prince, and what I swear sounds like a sample from either “Super Freak” or “Can’t Touch This,”5 in the form of additional background vocals that slide in at the tail end of the track, all contribute to making a club track that would become the standard ’90s club/poppy-hip hop composition for a portion of the decade.

-I hate to revive a dead horse to simply put it back down, but “Release It” has a similar rhythm to “Tamborine”, but is done much better and with a much more interesting, and fitting, new jack swing composition to the track.
+I hate to revive a dead horse to simply put it back down, but “Release It” has a similar rhythm to “Tamborine,” but is done much better, and with a much more interesting new jack swing composition to the track.
 Prince sticks to the instrumentation, background vocals and a squeal of the song’s title as Morris Day comically “shows out” on an uptempo dance track that features sexy sax fills from Candy Dulfer as the track’s breakdown.
-It’s a funny song that keeps the energy up and shines the light on those around Prince, before the first side of the album ends with fan-favorite “The Question of U”; but if I’m going to be honest, this song sounds like “Under the Cherry Moon” put through a flanger to sound more floppy and Elfman-like when the piano keys hover above initial flanged keyboard.
-The guitar solo is admittedly pretty fucking amazing; echoing like a gorgeous siren through a cavern of melancholy, perfectly mixing with the breakdown of the track and the heavily reverberated second set of snares snap away over the beefed-up guitar licks that fade this song out into a poetic ending.
+It’s a funny song that keeps the energy up and shines the light on those around Prince, before the first side of the album ends with fan-favorite “The Question of U.” However, if I’m going to be honest, this song sounds like “Under the Cherry Moon” put through a flanger to sound more floppy and Elfman-like when the piano keys hover above the initial flanged keyboard.
+The guitar solo is admittedly pretty fucking amazing; echoing like a gorgeous siren through a cavern of melancholy, perfectly mixing with the breakdown of the track, and the heavily reverberated second set of snares snap away over the beefed-up guitar licks that fade this song out into a poetic ending.

 I say, nothing comes from dreamers but dreams